AMelrose/Unfuck/README.md

 ### Usage

+Unfuck was written in Python 2.7, so you'll need a compatible version of Python to execute Unfuck.

-Unfuck is written to work with the command line only.
+Unfuck is intended to be run from the command line.

-To run an Unfuck program type in the command line:
+To run an Unfuck without input:
 ```sh
 python unfuck.py -r yourprogram.uf
 ```
-The Unfuck interpreter only accepts raw input passed as a parameter or through stdin.
+Unfuck only accepts raw data passed to it as an argument or through standard input from another process:
 ```sh
 python unfuck.py -r yourprogram.uf Some input to be processed
 ```
-Windows CMD prompt:
+and:
 ```sh
 TYPE somefile.txt | python unfuck.py -r yourprogram.uf
 ```